0xFacet/ethscriptions-indexer/README.md

 ```

 You will also need memcache to use this.
 You can install it with homebrew as well.
 Consult ChatGPT!

-Set up your env vars by renaming `.sample.env` to `.env`, `.sample.env.development` to `.env.development`, and `.sample.env.test` to `.env.test`.
-These environment-specific env files just set the database you're using in each environment.
-You have the option of using a replica database for reads, but you can just leave this blank if you don't want to use it.
-There's also a `.sample.env.production` but you'll probably want to set production env vars at the system level.

 You will need an Alchemy API key for this to work!